Beyond Legacy Tools: Defining Modern AI Drug Discovery for 2025 and Beyond

 Such a platform should integrate standardized data ingestion pipelines (e.g., for omics data, small-molecule libraries, or clinical metadata) with back-end components enabling dynamic model training, validation, and iterative optimization (e.g., active learning, reinforcement learning loops).

-A well-documented application programming interface (API) is also essential for interoperation with external tools, ensuring end users can automate workflows and seamlessly exchange data between software components.
+A well-documented application programming interface (API) is also essential for interoperability with external tools, ensuring end users can automate workflows and seamlessly exchange data between software components.
 Additionally, a proper end-to-end solution should incorporate security, data integrity measures (version control, audit trails, encryption), and deployment options (on-premises or cloud-based) to fit diverse organizational needs.

-I wasn’t able to identify information about software characteristics or live demos from the overwhelming majority of companies claiming to be AI-driven businesses.
+We were unable to identify information about software characteristics or live demos from the overwhelming majority of companies claiming to be AI-driven businesses.

 Access to Data is King